 Read more about what this eminent surgeon has to say about foods to reduce inflammation.

 Wild leeks and growing peppadews are the start of our eight colors eggs Florentine; you don't get a more delicious and healthy breakfast.
 I like it quite soupy on toast made from our artisan bread; the wife likes it dry, but either way we both love it.

 It's purely anecdotal but I'm convinced that it's foods like this that make us able to enjoy a life without medication.
 Plenty of exercise too of course is important.

 Do you really want to get off medication?
 Start enjoying coloured foods every day.
 Let your food be your medicine.

-Supporting your peppadews, and other plants like the broad beans that you can see is important; those that become top heavy with fruit; crop rotation is vital.
+Supporting your peppadews, and other plants like the broad beans between the leeks that you can see is important; those that become top heavy with fruit; crop rotation is vital.
 The legumes that grow in the winter provide the nitrogen for the summer veggies.

 The good wife has scratched herself on wire ties, so I'm trying it with string; frankly I don't recommend.

-In the Spring when the beans come out, we'll grow peppadews is this patch; the wild leeks grow all over the garden; despite some reports they don't seem to mind the legumes, not are the latter affected by them.
+In the Spring when the beans come out, we'll grow peppadews is this patch; the wild leeks grow all over the garden; despite some reports they don't seem to mind the legumes, nor are the latter affected by them.

 These poles aren't concreted in; they are very easy to move to a different location; they are made of treated timber, or they will rot in a season.

 One of the reasons I am passionate about many coloured vegetables is the high content of lutein and zeaxanthin, the two carotenoids found in very high concentration in the macula of the eye where they give protection against high energy light.

 Research shows that fruits and vegetables of various colours, like peppadews, have a relatively high content of these two phytochemicals that protect us from age related macular degeneration.

 Corn, egg yolks, spinach and orange peppers top the list.
-Fruits and vegetables that are sources for lutein and zeaxanthin: the macular pigment in human eyes
+Fruits and vegetables that are sources for lutein and zeaxanthin: the macular pigment in human eyes.
+(1)